slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-body.md

 7. stepped up in gum.
 8. got her tongue in his ear
 9. throw a cat under the bus
+1. spill in the sink

 #### Appearance
-1. He is not a typical Russia
+1. He is not a typical Russia.
+2. He got brown hair and green eyes.